Setting up Kubernetes with Cilium and Cloudflare

 Run this command to upgrade:

 In order to be able to create certificates for each subdomain, it is important to apply a certificate issuer which handles certificate requests and resolves them at some provider.
-We chose Cloudflare as our issuer and here is the setup which you need to apply to your kubernetes cluster.
+We chose Cloudflare as our issuer and here is the setup which you need to apply to your Kubernetes cluster.
 For further information you can check out the cert-manager docs.

 But first, we need to install the cert-manager by running the following command: